 Traveling on tour every year throughout Europe the US and Canada is a great way to make a living!
 That's what the Australian Pink Floyd have built up to doing over the past 30 years on the road.
 Nick Mason told me "The Australians have been on tour more than Pink Floyd ever was."

-The Australian Pink Floyd backing vocalistists are sponsored by Mac Cosmetics.
+The Australian Pink Floyd backing vocalistists were sponsored by Mac Cosmetics for a few tours.
 I wrote a piece on the topic of beauty on the road in 2014.

 All female backing vocalists (bvs) have to prepare for going on tour by gathering the right beauty products to travel with.
 This can sometimes present a special challenge for me as an African American, curly haired, brown skinned woman.
 I often bring many products for my hair and makeup from home.
 I love a brand called 'As I Am' (found here - http://www.asiamnaturally.com), a line I discovered through a Facebook ad.
 Since I prefer the 'curly afro' look these days, I find these products give my hair the texture and shine I really like.
 They are reasonably priced and sold online and at Walgreens and Target stores in the US.